 There are some other reasons [for abandoning the statutory fee schedule], but they were so poorly addressed by the old system that there is no need to fear that a new system would do worse.
-For example, there is some concern that grieving heirs are in no condition to argue about fees, but the current system aggravates this actually problem--because opportunity to negotiate the fee disappears within a few days of death.
-(Most heirs I've dealt with where plenty capable of discussing fees by the time the probate process was over--and I think most would do so in cases of overreaching if the attorney did not have a law of the State of California backing up his outrageous fee demand.)
+For example, there is some concern that grieving heirs are in no condition to argue about fees, but the current system actually aggravates this problem--because opportunity to negotiate the fee disappears within a few days of death.
+(Most heirs I've dealt with were plenty capable of discussing fees by the time the probate process was over--and I think most would do so in cases of overreaching if the attorney did not have a law of the State of California backing up his outrageous fee demand.)

 The concern is often expressed that the grieving widow is unable to negotiate the fee for the legal services to probate her spouse's estate.
-However, probably in the great majority of cases, the estate of the deceased spouse is handled under Probate Code Sections 13650-1366 (petition for order for determination or confirmation of property passing or belonging to surviving spouse).
-The attorney's fee for services in connection with this procedure is determined by private agreement between the attorney and client and is not subject to approval by the court. $^{178}$
+However, probably in most cases the estate of the deceased spouse is handled under Probate Code Sections 13650-13660 (petition for order for determination or confirmation of property passing or belonging to surviving spouse).
+The attorney's fee for services in connection with this procedure is determined by private agreement between the attorney and client and is not subject to approval by the court.
+178